Development 6-12 Months

-- As they get better at this let them try picking up smaller bits of food like cheerios and chopped soft veg and fruit.
+- As they get better at this let them try picking up smaller bits of food like chopped soft veg and fruit.
 This will help them work on using their finger and thumb (pincer grasp) to pick things up.

 - Help your baby get used to a plastic cup / beaker for drinks of water.
 Let them play with it empty first to get used to handling it.

 - Put together a small strong basket or box of toys / safe objects (a shoe box will do) and put it in reach of your baby – they will enjoy emptying it and looking at everything.
 Swap the things in the box every few days.
 Look at this page *here* for ideas about what to put in a treasure basket.
 You can watch the video below too;